AhmedYousriSobhi/aCupOfTea/fields/systemAdministration/linuxAdminstration_I.md

 Abstract|In this chapter, you'll learn how to manage system services and daemons on a Linux system.
 System services are background processes that run continuously and provide various functionalities.
 You'll explore how to identify automatically started system processes, control system services, and use the systemctl command for managing services.
 |Motivation|Controlling services and daemons is essential for ensuring the proper functioning of a Linux system.
 You may need to start, stop, restart, enable, or disable various services to meet the system's requirements.
 Understanding how to manage services is a fundamental part of Linux administration.
 Objective| This chapter covers the following key tasks:</br>- Identifying automatically started system processes.</br>- Controlling system services using the systemctl command.</br>- Enabling and disabling services.</br>- Managing service units.</br>- Investigating service unit status and logs.
+## What is a Daemon?
+A daemon (pronounced "dee-mun") is a background process or service in a computer's operating system that runs without direct interaction with a user.
+Daemons perform various tasks and functions, such as handling system services, background jobs, or providing network services.
+They typically run continuously, waiting for specific events or conditions to trigger their actions.
+Daemons are an essential part of the Unix-like operating systems, and they play a crucial role in managing and maintaining the system's functionality.

+Some common examples of daemons in Unix-like systems include:
+- HTTP Daemon (httpd): Responsible for serving web pages and handling HTTP requests, like Apache or Nginx.
+- SSH Daemon (sshd): Manages Secure Shell (SSH) connections and allows remote access to the system securely.
+- Print Spooler Daemon: Handles print jobs sent to printers on the system.
+- Cron Daemon (cron): Executes scheduled tasks at specified times.
+- Systemd (systemd): Acts as a system and service manager, controlling the boot process and managing system services.

+Daemons often run in the background, don't have a user interface, and typically have names ending with the letter "d" to indicate that they are daemons (e.g., httpd, sshd).
+They are essential for the proper functioning and automation of many services and tasks on a computer or server.

 ## Command Definitions
 Here are some commands and their descriptions that you'll encounter in this chapter: